hyeonghun1/hyeonghun1.github.io/_pages/cv.md

   This award is given to outstanding doctoral students in UCSD's Jacobs School of Engineering.

 * **Liviu Librescu Memorial Fellowship** 2020
-  This award is given to Virginia Tech Engineering Mechanics graduate students with outstanding academic records \\and who have demonstrated strong leadership potential and commitment to professional or community service.
+  This award is given to Virginia Tech Engineering Mechanics graduate students with outstanding academic records and who have demonstrated strong leadership potential and commitment to professional or community service.

 * **NSF GRFP Honorable Mention** 2020
   This award is given to meritorious applicants who do not receive GRFP Fellowship awards, and is considered a significant national academic achievement and provides access to cyberinfrastructure resources through the XSEDE.

 * **James H. Sword Award** 2019
-  This award is given to Virginia Tech Engineering Science and Mechanics students in recognition of an \\Outstanding Senior Project.
+  This award is given to Virginia Tech Engineering Science and Mechanics students in recognition of an Outstanding Senior Project.

 Extracurricular Activities
 ======
 * Honors Residential College at Virginia Tech 2015 - 2019
   Held Apartment Fellow leadership role in the HRC Honors community at Virginia Tech.
 * Jazz Guitar 2007 - Present
-  Study and occasionally perform jazz music in my frgiee-time.
+  Study and occasionally perform jazz music in my free-time.

 <!-- % \vspace*{\fill}
 \section{References}